 Hundreds of millions of years ago, gigantic insects once roamed the planet (including a dragonfly that measured 28 inches).
 Why have insects since become so small?
 The most important reason for this is due to the limited size of the insects’ air pipe.
 When the oxygen content in the air is high, as it was millions of years in the past, the insects can grow to staggering sizes.
 But if the oxygen in the air is more limited, as it is today, then the bottleneck in the air pipe becomes a restricting factor.

-It might be a good thing that insects have evolved to be so small, because even the sight of one can send a shiver down people’s spines.
+It might be a good thing that insects have evolved to be so small because even the sight of one can send a shiver down people’s spines.
 But there are still several species around the world that can almost reach the size of insects from the past.
 Most of them reside in remote rainforests, rarely encountered by people.
 There are multiple ways to measure size: body and leg length, weight, volume, wingspan, and even horn size.
-Despite an element of subjectivity to any ranking, this list will take all potential factors into account.

 Named after the famous hero of Greek mythology, this enormous species of rhinoceros beetle hails from the rainforests of Central America, South America, and the Caribbean islands.
 The most prominent characteristic is the huge horn that extends from the thorax (as well as a second horn that emerges from the head) of the male beetle.
 The female completely lacks this unique accouterment.